 Full Site Redirect

 The number one reason that bloggers lose traffic after moving a site to a new domain is the lack of 301 redirects.
 301 redirects bring traffic from the old location to the new one.
 It’s a postal forwarding service for the Internet.
 Don’t leave your readers behind in the move, have WordPress take care of all your redirects for $13 a year.

 In love with Polldaddy?
 Get a range of extra options for your Polldaddy account (such as access to survey CSS, the ability to add custom messages, and printable PDF versions) starting at $29 a month.

-As it happens, WordPress is amazing blogging software that’s available for free and the company behind this amazing product, Automattic, is doing swimmingly.
+As it happens, WordPress is an amazing blogging software that’s available for free and the company behind this amazing product, Automattic, is doing swimmingly.
 (They're making a fortune.)

 Personally, many of these services are too rich for my blood or there are free (or cheaper) ways to get the same thing done.
 That said, there are a few really valuable services that help out if you're a huge company, not tech-savvy, or just don't have the extra DIY time.
 Nevertheless, Automattic can definitely afford to give out swag at BlogHer.